xiix0/scam/README.md

-You have had a long-term stimulation relative to business.
+You will be awarded a medal for disregarding safety in saving someone.